Residential park operator responsibilities

 If there are fewer agreements in place, a residents committee is still recommended.

-You must allow the use of a room for committee meetings.
+Park operators must allow the use of a room for committee meetings.

 Committee members must be elected by residents from at least five different sites in the park to form a residents committee.